Curryllo/lab6-microservices/REPORT.md

 Answer the following questions:

 - Why does the web service eventually recover?
+- When the fallen service is acknowledged by Eureka, it deletes it from the available
+- ones and it only offers the ones that are up and the service is recovered.
 - How long did recovery take?
+- 1 second
 - What role does client-side caching play in the recovery process?
+-

 ---